 3. Enter a value for source.
 The source could be google, facebook, twitter or any ad platform depending on where you are sharing your link. [this is a required field]

 4. Next, fill out the medium field.
 The medium for a paid ad would be ‘cpc’ or a social post would be ‘social’

-5. Campaign Name should reflect the campaign you are running, for example ‘Running Shoes Retargeting’ or ‘Spring Sale’
+5. The Campaign Name should reflect the campaign you are running.
+For example ‘Running Shoes Retargeting’ or ‘Spring Sale’.

 6. Not all ads are running on platforms that serve keywords, if you are using keywords you can enter them in the Campaign Term field.
-However, if you are not using keywords you can use this field to track other values such as audience.
+Not using keywords?
+You can use the keyword field to track other values such as audience.

 7. Tracking the success of different creative can help identify what messaging is working.
-The Campaign Content field is typically used to identify this and you can enter a value such as ‘Spring Sale Lifestyle’ or ‘Spring Sale Animated’.
+The Campaign Content field is typically used to identify creative.
+You can enter a value such as ‘Spring Sale Lifestyle’ or ‘Spring Sale Animated’.

-When setting up ads make sure that every single link to your site has respective UTMs attached.
+Make sure that when setting up ads every single link to your site is using the proper UTMs.
 This can quickly become a tedious task and the right URL Builder can be a lifesaver.